SharkSnack/shiren-2/content/dungeons/shuten-trail-easy.md

 ### Bamboo Forest (3-4F)

-Monsters include Weather Doll, Ashigarudon, Slug, Yamikichi, and Piko Hammer.
+Monsters include Weather Doll, Ashigarudon, Sluggy, Yamikichi, and Piko Hammer.

-Slugs have a special attack that lowers strength, so avoid letting them act first.<br/>
+Sluggy has a special attack that lowers strength, so avoid letting it act first.<br/>
 If there's a 1 tile gap between you and a monster, stay still and perform an attack<br/>
 to have the monster approach you instead of you moving toward them.